PentiaLabs/WebSolutionBuildScripts/README.md

 ## Installation

+Install the `Publish-HelixSolution` module by running the following command in an elevated PowerShell prompt:

 ```powershell
 Install-Module -Name "Publish-HelixSolution" -Repository "Pentia PowerShell" -Verbose
 ```

 ## Usage

+Historically, build scripts aim to do the following:

+1. Provision a clean Sitecore root. *The deprecated Pentia Builder did this by copying from Pentia's `\\buildlibrary`.
+The newer build scripts do this by installing "runtime dependency" NuGet packages.*
+2. Copy custom code on top of it. *The deprecated Pentia Builder did this using RoboCopy.
+The newer build scripts use web publish.*
+3. Copy custom configuration on top of it. *The deprecated Pentia Builder did this using custom NAnt tasks.
+The newer build scripts use [XDTs](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx).*

+I.e., while the implementations change, the intentions remain the same.

 ### Publishing a solution

-Run the following in the solution root directory:
+Open an elevated PowerShell prompt and run the following command in the solution root directory:

 ```powershell
 Publish-HelixSolution
 ```

 You'll be prompted for various required parameters.
-Once provided, these parameters will be saved in a local file for future use.
+Once provided, these parameters will be saved in a local file for future use (see [Solution specific user settings](#solution-specific-user-settings) below).

-#### Solution specific user settings
+### Solution specific user settings

-To avoid having to enter function parameters over and over, the parameters for `Publish-HelixSolution` are stored in a local file.
+To avoid having to enter the function parameters over and over for the `Publish-HelixSolution` cmdlet, they are stored in `<solution root path>/.pentia/user-settings.json`.

-It's placed here: `$SolutionRootPath/.pentia/user-settings.json`.

 The `.pentia` directory should be added to the solution's `.gitignore` file: